netdata/netdata/docs/netdata-cloud/README.md

 ## Data Exposed to Netdata Cloud

-Netdata is thin layer of top of Netdata agents.
-It does not receive the samples collected, or the logs Netdata agents maintain.
+Netdata is thin layer of top of Netdata Agents.
+It does not receive the samples collected, or the logs Netdata Agents maintain.

 This is a key design decision for Netdata.
 If we were centralizing metric samples and logs, Netdata would have the same constrains and cost structure other observability solutions have, and we would be forced to lower metrics resolution, filter out metrics and eventually increase significantly the cost of observability.

 Instead, Netdata Cloud receives and stores only metadata related to the metrics collected, such as the nodes collecting metrics and their labels, the metric names, their labels and their retention, the data collection plugins and modules running, the configured alerts and their transitions.

-This information is a small fraction of the total information maintained by Netdata agents, allowing Netdata Cloud to remain high-resolution, high-fidelity and real-time, while being able to:
+This information is a small fraction of the total information maintained by Netdata Agents, allowing Netdata Cloud to remain high-resolution, high-fidelity and real-time, while being able to:

 - dispatch alerts centrally for all alert transitions.
-- know which Netdata agents to query when users view the dashboards.
+- know which Netdata Agents to query when users view the dashboards.

 Metric samples and logs are transferred via Netdata Cloud to your Web Browser, only when you view them via Netdata Cloud.
 And even then, Netdata Cloud does not store this information.
-It only aggregates the responses of multiple Netdata agents to a single response for your web browser to visualize.
+It only aggregates the responses of multiple Netdata Agents to a single response for your web browser to visualize.

 ## High-Availability